Debiased SMOS SSS L3 v2 maps generated by LOCEAN/IPSL/ACRI-ST

 Kolodziejczyk, N., J. Boutin, J.-L. Vergely, S. Marchand, N. Martin, and G. Reverdin Mitigation of systematic errors in SMOS sea surface salinity, 2016, Remote Sensing of Environment, doi:http://dx.doi.org/10.1016/j.rse.2016.02.061.

 The CATDS data are freely distributed.
-However, when using these data in a publication, we request that the following acknowledgement and a reference the above publications be given:
+However, when using these data in a publication, please use the following reference and acknowledgement :

 "The L3_DEBIAS_LOCEAN_v2 Sea Surface Salinity maps have been produced by LOCEAN/IPSL (UMR CNRS/UPMC/IRD/MNHN) laboratory and ACRI-st company that participate to the Ocean Salinity Expertise Center (CECOS) of Centre Aval de Traitement des Donnees SMOS (CATDS).
 This product is distributed by the Ocean Salinity Expertise Center (CECOS) of the CNES-IFREMER Centre Aval de Traitement des Donnees SMOS (CATDS), at IFREMER, Plouzane (France)."